testuko/SMHPlus-Guide/docs/guide/README.md

 </Sprites>
 ```
 Only include sprites that you want to reskin.
 This is very important.<br>
-The sprites.xml can also include sprites from protraits.xml.<br>
+The sprites.xml can also include sprites from portraits.xml.<br>
 If the sprite ID doesn't match character_ID the game will crash.
 <br><br>